 Although a lifelong practitioner of kung fu, he has played other sports, such as soccer, European handball, swimming, table tennis, track and field events, volleyball, basketball and gymnastics.
 His desire to improve himself, to be an “all around grand champion” in every area of his life and to be the best example for his students is always evident.

-Master Tomizaki is also active in the community, volunteering his time teaching in the local elementary and middle schools, PEP and Smart Start.
-Similar to “DARE”, it teaches making healthy choices regarding alcohol, tobacco and drugs.
+Master Tomizaki is also active in the community, having volunteered his time teaching in the local elementary and middle schools a program that teaches making healthy choices regarding alcohol, tobacco and drugs.

 Sifu Steffani Tomizaki